Can You Take Coral From Hawaii? Tips for Responsible Tourism

 Are you planning your first trip to Hawaii and are wondering if taking coral from Hawaii is okay?
-Keep scrolling to find out the answer to can you take coral from Hawaii!
+Keep scrolling to find out if you can take a coral from Hawaii!

-Are you planning a trip to Hawaii and would like to know whether you’ll be able to bring coral back home with you?
+Are you planning a trip to Hawaii and would like to know if you can take coral from Hawaii?

 If so, there’s probably a good chance that you have a few other questions that need to be answered.